What is a Temporary Residence in Canada?

 - Medical certificates: all health certificates showing you suffer from no serious illness and are medically sound to enter Canada.

 Duration of a Temporary Resident Visa:

 The duration of your visa will vary for a category to category and whether you opt for a single time entry or multiple ones.
 An expiry date will be mentioned in your passport on your visa counterfoil.
 If not, your temporary resident visa expires six months from the day you arrive in Canada.
-If you want to increase your stay you must apply 30 days prior to the expiry of your status as a temporary resident.
+If you want to increase your stay you must apply 30 days before the expiry of your status as a temporary resident.

+Want to apply for Temporary Resident Visa (TRV) of any type, Team The Visa Canada can help you.
+Our professional team has years of experience in such an application and can fulfill all your immigration needs.
 Need further information on aforementioned programs, want to explore further about temporary resident visa (TRV) or want to invite your loved ones to come to Canada and stay with you for a limited time, The Visa Canada team can help you!